Linus4world/adventourio/frontend/README.md

 ### Local Development

-Here is a guide on how to setup the development environment:
+Here is a guide on how to setup the development environment.
+This video on youtube also looks good if you want to get started with Ionic 4: https://www.youtube.com/watch?v=r2ga-iXS5i4

 ##### Prerequisites
 1. [NodeJS](https://nodejs.org/en/)